 Mineral spirits, Raw Umber and Burnt Umber Universal Tinters, antique Bronze mica powder, satin sheen oil based varnish and clean brushes and rags are the essential ingredients.

-The bronzing patina is created by using the 'Pouncing' effect.
-You can find out more about this process by visiting the pouncing tutorial.
+The bronzing patina is created by using the "Pouncing" effect.
 You will need 2 clean brushes and a clean rag.
-The first brush will be used to apply the glaze, the second for creating the pounced 'Bronze' effect.
+The first brush will be used to apply the glaze, the second for creating the pounced "Bronze" effect.
 For small surfaces a regular 3 inch brush will suffice to create the effect.
 For larger surfaces you can purchase a stipple brush or create your own.

 bronze paint effect